apache/nuttx/configs/stm32f4discovery/README.txt

        CONFIG_WINDOWS_CYGWIN=y                 : Using Cygwin
        CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

+    3. To use this configuration with the STM32F4DIS-BB baseboard you
+       should:

+       - Select the STM32F4DIS-BB baseboard in the board configuration menu
+       - Disable UART2 and select USART6 in the STM32 peripheral selection
+         menu
+       - Select USART6 as the serial console at 115200 8N1 in the
+         Drivers menus

-    3. This example supports the PWM test (apps/examples/pwm) but this must be manually enabled by selecting:
+    4. This example supports the PWM test (apps/examples/pwm) but this must be manually enabled by selecting:

        CONFIG_PWM=y              : Enable the generic PWM infrastructure